 Learning a new language should be fun.
 And every language has some colorful expressions for ordinary things, which make the language richer.
-And entertaining.
+And more entertaining.
+The German language is no exception.
+In fact, there are quite a few and entertaining phrases which sound pretty weird.
 So today we will look at some funny German phrases which will make you giggle.

 Table of Contents

 - Weird German Phrases

 - 3. die Nase voll haben

 - 4. ein Brett vor dem Kopf haben

 - 5. einen Zahn zulegen

 - 6. Hand und Fuß haben

 - 8. nicht mehr alle Tassen im Schrank haben